Deltan Dallagnol

 Deltan Martinazzo Dallagnol (/pt/; born 15 January 1980) is a Brazilian politician affiliated to the New Party (NOVO).
 Dallagnol was also a federal prosecutor specialized in crimes against the national financial system and money laundering from 2003 to 2021.
 He is known for being the lead prosecutor of Operation Car Wash, an investigation into corruption in the Brazilian petroleum company Petrobras.

 He was elected in 2022 Brazilian general elections to represent the state of Paraná in the Chamber of Deputies.
 His term of federal deputy was revoked on 16 May 2023 by the Superior Electoral Court of Brazil in a unanimous decision.
 On 6 June 2023, the Bureau of the Chamber of Deputies of Brazil confirmed the decision of the Superior Electoral Court that revoked his term, a decision based on the grounds that Dallagnol committed a fraud against the Ficha Limpa (Clean Record) act.
-Dallagnol moved to Chicago in 2023 and managed to raise around R$200 thousand (close to 40 thousand dollars) in donations to pay the hundreds of fines for his criminal convictions.
+He managed to collect around R$200 thousand (close to 40 thousand dollars) in donations to pay the fines.